cchaas-uwaterloo/iso-motion-planning-application-ex/ReadMe.md

 `camp                      0.0.1                    pypi_0    pypi`

-The camp and sort functions can now be imported and used in the application project.
+The test script `camp_test.py` can now be run simply by calling:

+`python camp_test.py`

+The script should generate an `images/` and a `videos/` folder into which the output of the camp functions will be written.